 We study density estimation in Kullback-Leibler divergence: given an i.i.d.~sample from an unknown density $p^\star$, the goal is to construct an estimator $\widehat{p}$ such that $\mathrm{KL} (p^\star, \widehat{p})$ is small with high probability.
 We consider two fundamental settings involving a finite dictionary of densities: (i) \emph{model aggregation}, where $p^\star$ belongs to the dictionary, and (ii) \emph{convex aggregation} (mixture density estimation), where $p^\star$ is a mixture of densities from the dictionary.
 Crucially, we make no assumption on the base densities: their ratios may be unbounded and their supports may differ.
 For both problems, we identify the best possible high-probability guarantees in terms of the dictionary size, sample size, and confidence level.
 These optimal rates are higher than those achievable when density ratios are bounded by absolute constants; for mixture density estimation, they match existing lower bounds in the special case of discrete distributions.

 Our analysis of the mixture case hinges on two new covering results.
-First, we provide a sharp, distribution-free upper bound on the local Hellinger entropy of the class of mixtures of $M$ distributions.
+First, we provide a sharp, distribution-free upper bound on the local Hellinger entropy of the class of mixtures of $\M$ distributions.
 Second, we prove an optimal \emph{ratio covering} theorem for convex sets: for every convex compact set $K \subset \mathbb{R}_+^d$, there exists a subset $A \subset K$ with at most $2^{O(d)}$ elements such that each element of $K$ is coordinate-wise dominated by an element of $A$ up to a universal constant factor.
-This geometric result is of independent interest; notably, it yields new cardinality estimates for $\varepsilon$-approximate Pareto sets in multi-objective optimization when the feasible objective set is convex.
+This geometric result is of independent interest; notably, it yields new cardinality estimates for $\varepsilon$-approximate Pareto sets in multi-objective optimization with convex feasible set.